Waratah, New South Wales: Other places and amenities

-Abundance of cats

-A young adult and a cat.

-In recent history, Waratah has become known to greater Newcastle for its abundance of stray and domesticated cats, many of which are very friendly.
-For this fact, it has begun to be known as the 'Turkey of Australia'.
-A black cat named Maple has been known to wander around the suburb, and has become renown in the community.
+Waratah House

+A grant was given to Charles Simpson due to his service to the Port of Newcastle.
+Simpson has cleared and established a farm.
+The house was completed by 1848.
+He named the house after the native shrubs growing in abundance in the area.· The house was said to have been known as "Simpson’s Folly" because of the distance it was located from Newcastle and Simpson's habit of commuting by boat. ·In 1848 Charles Simpson secured three allotments on "The Folly".
+Simpson decided to call his property Waratah House that a bunch of Waratah flowers grew on the property.
+This also how the suburb got the name Waratah.· The property was sold to Major Charles Bolton after Mr. Simpson's death in 1850.
+Major Bolton decided to subdivide the land and gave to Mr Thomas Tourtle in 1860.
+Tourtle was a wealthy squatter on the land who made a fortune on his station.
+He lived in the property until he died in 1899.
+The house was demolished in 1993 to allow BHP to establish a pipe mill.

 Deaf school in the 19th Century

 In 1888, a nunnery was established by the Dominican Sisters in Waratah, which was used to teach deaf children.
 The foundation stone was laid on Rosary Sunday in 1888.
 From the 1950s, the number of nuns entering the convert was declining, azd by 1989, there were only 180 nuns.
 The Dominican Sisters also set up the smaller Corpus Christi school.
 In 1987, the nuns relinquished the leadership of the school.
 In 1875, the Dominican Nuns of Cabra sent deaf nun Mary Gabriel Hogan from Ireland to Australia to teach deaf children.
 The school was located on Alfred Street and was in operation from 1886 to 1979.
 It was the only Catholic school in Australasia which catered for deaf children.
 On 8 December 1875, Catherine Sullivan, from Bathurst, was the first student to enrol.
 Between 1875 and 1888, 17 girls and 13 boys were enrolled from all parts of Australia and New Zealand.
 In the 1920s, more than 200 girls and 100 boys attended the school.
 In 1922, the new St Gabriel's School for deaf boys in Castle Hill was created, and all boys were transferred from Waratah to that school.
 During the 1930s, the title of the school was changed from the Institution of the Deaf and Dumb to School for Deaf Girls.
 In 1938 Sister M Nobert O.P introduced a speech method in place of sign language.
 On 11 July 1948, a fire broke out in the girls' sleeping quarters and the school closed.
 It reopened in 1951.
 The school was mentioned in Commonwealth Government report titled "Why are they in children's homes: report of the ACOSS children's home intake survey in 1979", and was closed soon afterwards.
 After the closure, St Dominic's centre for hearing impaired children was opened in Mayfield.